CyberWolfTV/pyCrypt/README.md

 2. Optional u can let it encrypt the filenames and/or the directorynames too.
 3. It can used in the terminal of ur linux computer.
 4. -h / --help shows what u can do and how it works.

+If ur using the old version (in master branch till 11.11.22):
+1. Download the old version -> branch "Version_1"
+2. Decrypt all ur files
+3. Install the new version and encrypt ur files again.
+4. Now u can just keep using the new version.